NeDaA-HuSsEiN/CPP_NanoDegree_Capstone_Snake_Game/README.md

 9. The project uses multithreading. --> In game class.
 10. A mutex or lock is used in the project. --> In game class.
 11. A condition variable is used in the project. --> In game class.
+12. The project follows the Rule of 5. --> In renderer class
+13. The project uses destructors appropriately. --> In player_high_Score class

 ## CC Attribution-ShareAlike 4.0 International